When can I see Notre Dame College Prep?

 All interested eighth grade students are welcome to "Shadow" at Notre Dame.
 Please call Mrs. LaVerne Bontempo at 847.779.8615 to schedule your "Shadow Day".
 You will be partnered with a current student of similar academic standing and interests.
 Please dress in Notre Dame uniform code: solid color polo shirt and solid color "Docker" style khakis.
 You do not need to be bring a lunch as lunch vouchers will be provided.

 Students should get permission from their grade schools and see if a group "Shadow Day" has already been arranged.
-Click here to access the Shadow Day permission form.
+Click here to access the Shadow Day permission form and upcoming Enrollment calendar.